I believe that education is a fundamental requirement for building an innovative country able to grasp the opportunities of the 21st century.

-The Turnbull Liberal Government wants to cut $12 billion from higher education.
+The Morrison Liberal Government wants to cut $12 billion from higher education.
 The reality is that the only way that universities will be able to absorb this massive cut is with fee hikes that could see $100,000 degrees become the norm.

 Under the Liberals, many young Australians would be locked out of university education entirely and those that proceed will be shackled with a colossal debt sentence before they’ve even started their working lives.

 In addition, regional universities like UTAS will struggle to attract the students they need to make up for the Liberals’ cuts.